 - Type the brand or publisher name in the “Brand/Publisher” field.

 - For unbranded items and bundles, type “Generic” (case sensitive).

-- You can apply for up to 10 exemptions at once by clicking “+Add more brands/publishers” to add brands or publishers under the same category or click “+Add more categories” to add new categories.
+- You can apply for up to 10 exemptions by clicking “+Add more brands/publishers” to add brands or publishers under the same category or click “+Add more categories” for additional categories.

-- Once you’re done adding the brands/publishers and/or categories, click on “Check for Eligibility“.
+- Once you’re done adding the brands/publishers, and categories, click on “Check for Eligibility.”

 - An Eligibility summary will appear.
-If the brand/publisher and/or category is eligible for an exemption, a checkmark will appear in the Status column.
-However, if your product is not eligible for a GTIN exemption, you will not be able to continue.
+If the brand/publisher and category are eligible for an exemption, a checkmark will appear in the Status column.
+Otherwise, you will not be able to continue.

 - If you have already applied for an exemption for this brand and category, you need not apply for exemption again.
 Instead, you may check the status of your past GTIN exemption requests.

 - If your product is eligible, click on “Continue to submit proof“.